 The researchers identified four broad cultural competency domains that the experts used to create successful cross-cultural relationships.

 A diplomatic mindset starts with a focus on what you are trying to accomplish.
 And recognizing that you need to work with diverse others to meet your goals.
-It means being aware of your own world view, and realizing that your own background shapes how you see things.
+It means being aware of your own worldview and realizing that your own background shapes how you see things.

 Professionals who successfully navigate cross-cultural relationships actively learn cultural norms, language and customs in an ongoing fashion.
-There’s far too much to know about peoples and cultures to think that you can read a book or take a class, and be done with it.
+There’s far too much to know about peoples and cultures to think that you can read a book or take a class and be done with it.